yyamaguchi36/starter-hugo-academic/content/authors/admin/_index.md

   url: https://www.tse-fr.eu

 # Short bio (displayed in user profile at end of posts)
-bio: Research interest: Economic Theory
+bio: My research interest is in economic theory.

 # Interests to show in About widget
 Research interest: